 With the abundance of advice circulating surrounding the Coronavirus outbreak, it’s understandable if you are overwhelmed.
 To help employers cut through the clutter, we’ve curated the following list of reputable resources.

-Steps employers can take to prevent infection, how the outbreak could affect workplaces, and how to develop an infectious disease response plan are some of the topics covered in this comprehensive guide put forth by the Occupational Safety and Health Administration, an agency of the United States Department of Labor.
+Guidance to assist employers and workers in safely returning to work can be found in this comprehensive guide put forth by the Occupational Safety and Health Administration, an agency of the United States Department of Labor.

 The Centers for Disease Control and Prevention, who is at the forefront of the nation’s efforts to control the outbreak, has published interim guidance to help employers plan, prepare, and respond to COVID-19.
 The advice seeks to help prevent workplace exposure and to provide planning considerations in the event of more widespread community outbreaks of the virus.

 The CDC has published flowcharts to help businesses and organizations decide whether it’s safe to re-open.

 The U.S. Chamber of Commerce visually summarizes what you need to know in their Business Preparedness Checklist.
 You’ll also find resources to help you communicate with your employees including a link to a customizable workplace flyer.

 The Department of Labor Wage and Hour Division provides information on common issues employers and employees face and its effects on wages and hours worked under the Fair Labor Standards Act (FLSA), job-protected leave under the Family and Medical Leave Act (FMLA), and paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act (FFCRA).